About Your Account

 - Always use book cradles

 - Place nothing on top of materials, except book weights

 - Turn pages slowly and carefully, touching only the margins if possible

-- Keep materials in view, flat on the table; do not hold items in your lap or in the air
+- Do not hold books in your lap or in the air

 If you are unsure of how to handle materials, please ask reference staff for assistance.

 The Small Special Collections Library is committed to creating inclusive, accessible, and welcoming spaces that enable all individuals, regardless of physical or cognitive ability, to engage with our materials and resources.
 Please let us know how we can best accommodate you during your visit by submitting an Online Reference Request form or by calling us at 434-924-3082.

 The Albert & Shirley Small Special Collections Library houses the University of Virginia's collections of rare books, manuscripts, and the University Archives.
 The Library contains both primary and secondary resource materials that have characteristics, which set them apart from other types of collections in the Libraries.